How to Show the Path Bar in Mac OS X to Work Better in the Finder File System

 As you probably guessed, the Path bar shows the complete filesystem path to the current working directory in any Finder window of Mac OS X. The optional window-dressing item has more use beyond that though, because not only does it show you the present directory, it’s also interactive.
 In short, that means you can double-click the individual folders to jump directly to them, and you can even drag and drop files and folders to them, making it extremely easy to copy or move files to the parent folders or elsewhere within a complicated directory structure.

-Enabling the path bar from the OS X Finder is extremely easy:
+Enabling the Path Bar for the OS X Finder

 All new Finder windows will now display the path by default.
 Being able to manipulate filesystem elements directly from the bar makes this a generally more functional alternative to showing the path in a Finder windows titlebar.

 Want to hide the path bar again?
 Just go back to the “View” menu and choose “Hide Path Bar” to instantly make the change across all Finder windows and hide the path again.